lildude/jekyll-titles-from-content/README.md

-# Jekyll Title from Content
+# Jekyll Titles from Content

 A Jekyll plugin to pull the page title from the first X words of the content, when none is specified.